 Glutamatergic circuit, which is situated in the prefrontal cortex and nucleus accumbens in the brain, regulates reward-related behaviors.
 This circuit was changed following fetal cannabis exposure.
 The difference was not seen in the female rats, only in males.
 In addition, there was an increase in the excitability of the pyramidal neurons in males (only in this region), which confirmed the difference of the prenatal cannabis exposure on both sexes.

 Scientists looked at the components that affect the endogenous cannabinoid system in order to minimize the effects of the THC.
 They observed a lower mRNA level of the brain receptor mGlu5 in males, and the same in females, with addition of mRNA for the TRPV1 and DAGLα.

 Knowing this information, the group have tried to find a drug with specific properties that could restore the function of the mGlu5.
 They were successful, and with systemic administration of the compound, restored the social behavior of the PCE (prenatal cannabis exposure) males.
 The results for the females pointed out that TRPV1 is responsible for the long-term depression effects of the prenatal cannabis exposure, not the CB1R as it is the case for the males.

-The results clearly indicate there is a difference in the prefrontal synaptic plasticity between two sexes, and prenatal cannabis exposure has different effects on males and females, which lasts into adulthood.
+The results clearly indicate there is a difference in the prefrontal synaptic plasticity between two sexes, and prenatal cannabis exposure has different effects on males and females, which may last into adulthood.
 This suggests also that therapy would have to be gender specific due to the different mechanism of action in both.
 Due to the difference in the physiology between rats and humans it remains to be seen if the difference is preserved in the human counterparts.